KangneoungLee/kangneounglee.github.io/_pages/about.md

 I'm a Ph.D Candidate in the Mechanical Engineering Department at Texas A&M University.

 My research interests are
+- Robotics
-- Interpretability of machine learning
+- Uncertainty estimation and interpretability of machine learning
+- Path planning for single and multi-robot system
+- SLAM and state estimation
 - Generative Adversarial Network (GAN)
-- Task allocation/coordination for multi-robot system
-- SLAM and state estimation

 I am advised by [Dr. Kiju Lee](https://engineering.tamu.edu/etid/profiles/lee-kiju.html).
 I'm currently a member of [Adaptive Robotics and Technology Lab](https://art.engr.tamu.edu/).